vipulnaik/diet-exercise-health/notes/2016-11-to-2016-12-stomach-pain-and-resolution.md

 2016.
 However, it got rescheduled to December 5, 2016.

 The doctor asked me a bunch of questions in the appointment and took various notes.
+He also did a physical exam of me.
 The end result was that he felt that since I've already started feeling better, there's probably nothing more to do for the time being.
 But to be on the safe side, he ordered a bunch of tests.
 I decided to get them done via LabCorp (he said using LabCorp or Quest Diagnostics would likely be cheaper than using their own center, and LabCorp's testing locations were conveniently placed relative to my residence).

 ## Testing